reitzig/reitzig.github.io/_posts/2016-02-15-google-hashcode-2016-impressions.md

 {% newthought "Last week," %} a colleague and I participated in [Google's Hash Code](https://hashcode.withgoogle.com/).
-The idea of the event is simple: give small teams of programmers a hard task and given them too little time to solve it.
+The idea of the event is simple: give small teams of programmers a hard task and give them too little time to solve it.
 See what they can come up with.

-{% newthought "The problem" %} we received -- serving many orders from few warehouses using a couple of drones -- was clearly (NP-)hard, so clever *and* fast to code heuristics were asked for.
+{% newthought "The problem" %} we received -- serving many orders from few warehouses using a couple of drones -- was clearly (NP-)hard, so clever *and* quickly coded heuristics were asked for.
 The data were given in an ad-hoc-formatted text file,
 {% marginnote "inputformat" "Do code golfers like such inputs?" %}
 the output was required to be another text file with commands for the drones.